NabeelHimaz/RISCV/README.md

 ## Testing
 ### Test Cases 1-8
 Similar to pipelined, test cases 1-8 assess the full RV32I instruction set for the complete version.
+We added tests surrounding hazards and the control unit which were heavily affected by the pipelining changes.

 ![alt text](images/complete-vers-testcase.png)